tytydraco/microroot/README.md

 initially compiled into MicroRoot.
 Once finished, save your changes and type `make` to start your build.

+NOTE: For subsequent builds, run `make clean` between builds if you remove an option.
+Otherwise, ccache will not remove the option from your final build.

 # License
 MicroRoot is licensed under GPLv3, which includes the following permissions: